 Incidents are random events that reduce roadway capacity.

 On freeways, the average incident frequency is normally estimated to be 40 per million vehicle miles of travel.
-When incidents occur, they frequently set off a vicious chain reaction, causing congestion, driver fatigue, driver impatience, driver frustration, and secondary incidents.
-Most of the large metropolitan areas have developed an incident management program designed to detect and remove incidents and restore the roadway capacity as quickly and safely as possible.
+When incidents occur, they frequently set off a vicious chain reaction, causing congestion, driver fatigue, driver impatience, driver frustration, and secondary incidents. ~~Over the past few years, most~~Most of the large metropolitan areas have developed an incident management program designed to detect and remove incidents and restore the roadway capacity as quickly and safely as possible.